overtone/overtone/README.md

 scsynth 3.13.0 (Built from  '' [na])
 ```

+On macOS, `scsynth` might not be available but it's sufficient to have SuperCollider
+installed at `/Applications/SuperCollider.app`.
+This is homebrew's behavior.

 Now you can add `overtone/overtone` as a dependency, and start a Clojure REPL.

 ```sh